MadByAd/MPL-MySQL/README.md

 ## MySQL Class

-The `MySQL` class is class used for establishing a mysql connection
+The `MySQL` class is a class used for establishing a mysql connection

 ### Constructing The Class